-Northern British Columbia is home to many Indigenous peoples, encompassing diverse communities and linguistic groups.
+Northern British Columbia is home to many Indigenous communities, encompassing diverse communities and linguistic groups.
 UNBC also has a growing community of Indigenous scholars, students, and leaders, with over 10% of all students identifying as Indigenous.
 UNBC is actively working to support authentic, meaningful, respectful, and reciprocal partnerships with Indigenous communities and to act on truth and reconciliation.
 The university acknowledges a special responsibility to the First Nations in its service area in terms of education, research, and economic development, as well as in supporting Indigenous communities in their self-governance and creating meaningful opportunities for knowledge exchange between Indigenous and non-Indigenous peoples.

 Indigenous scholars, researchers, and students at UNBC work collectively with Indigenous communities and organizations locally, nationally, and internationally, recognizing the importance of diverse knowledge systems and worldviews when addressing complex challenges and priorities.
-Of note, UNBC is home to the National Collaborating Centre for Indigenous Health, with researchers establishing broad partnerships to support Indigenous public health renewal and health equity.
-Likewise, natural resources and plant ecology researchers work on land based projects to gather historical insights and provide future solutions.
+Of note, UNBC is home to the National Collaborating Centre for Indigenous Health, with researchers establishing broad partnerships to foster innovation, improve access to healthcare, enhance quality, and reduce costs.
+Likewise, natural resources and plant ecology researchers work on land-based project to gather historical insights and provide future solutions.
+Some examples of research areas:

-- Design and application of Indigenous-informed and -led environmental science, resource management, and planning strategies - Understanding definitions and drivers of Indigenous health and wellness, and how to improve them - Preservation and revitalization of Indigenous languages and cultures
+- Design and application of Indigenous-informed and -led environmental science, resource management, and planning strategies - Understanding definitions and drivers of Indigenous health and wellness, and how to improve them

+• Preservation and revitalization of Indigenous languages and cultures